Updated 3/22/2026

 You might notice:

 If these sound familiar, you’re not weak or failing; you’re human.
-Burnout simply means your system has been over-drawn for too long.
+Burnout simply means your system has been overdrawn for too long.

 👉 Related read: What My Coffee Mug Taught Me About Burnout